 Primarily outward focused on use of data - need to expend some of their energy looking inward toward collections providing data.
-Some ideas:
+Good to see some progress in some of these areas.

 - Usage statistics collections use and advocacy.
-Vertnet model. - Standardization. - Measures of uniqueness what do I have in my collection that no one else has - geographic and taxonomic measures. - Data cleanup assistance controlled vocabularies, georeferencing, incorrect mappings/data. - Annotations and other forms of data user interaction. - Indications of extent of external users of data. - Geographic/taxonomic subscription services.
+Vertnet model. - Standardization. - Measures of uniqueness what do I have in my collection that no one else has - geographic and taxonomic measures. - Data cleanup assistance controlled vocabularies, georeferencing, incorrect mappings/data. - Annotations and other forms of data user interaction. - Geographic/taxonomic subscription services.
+RSS feed.